duckdb/duckdb-web/docs/data/appender.md

 ## Appender Support in Other Clients

-The appender is also available in the following client APIs:
+The Appender is also available in the following client APIs:

 * [C](../api/c/appender)
 * [Go](../api/go#appender)